hetzwaard/minish/README.md

 ### Mini UNIX Shell

 Minish is a small UNIX-like shell written in C. It implements a command-line interpreter with parsing, execution, environment variable management, redirections, pipes, heredocs, wildcard expansion, and robust signal/error handling.
-Designed as a learning project, it focuses on clean modular architecture and safe memory management.
+It focuses on clean modular architecture and safe memory management.

 ---
 ## Features